NR: A Complete Guide To Nicotinamide Riboside, The Supplement For Longevity

 Potential health benefits of nicotinamide riboside.

-1. It may improve mitochondrial function.
+1. It may support mitochondrial function.*

-3. It may lengthen your life.
+3. It might lengthen your life.*

 As we age, muscle function and strength tend to decline.
 But supplementing with NR—at least in mice—seems to help.* In one study, researchers used mice whose genes were altered so their muscle tissue contained only 15 percent of the normal amount of NAD+.
 They then measured muscle strength and endurance, which was pretty low.
 But after giving the mice NR-enriched water for just a week, their exercise capacity was restored to that of a normal, healthy mouse.
 This could hold promise for aging adults who experience muscle weakness or atrophy.*

-In another study, supplementation with NAD+ precursors led to DNA repair and an improvement in the health of muscle tissue within the first week—to the point where researchers couldn't tell the difference between the tissue of a mouse that was two years old versus a mouse that was four months old.
+In another mouse study, supplementation with NAD+ precursors led to DNA repair and an improvement in the health of muscle tissue within the first week—to the point where researchers couldn't tell the difference between the tissue of a mouse that was two years old versus a mouse that was four months old.